 Categories

 Exercise 3: Put Your Goal(s) to the “Achievement Test”

-One of the common characteristics that SMART, SMARTER, and SMARTEST goals share is that they are Achievable.
-In the spirit of former late night television talk show host David Letterman, I’m going to share with you two top ten lists of features that differentiate achievable from potentially unachievable goals, and let me emphasize the word […]
+One characteristic that SMART, SMARTER, and SMARTEST goals share is that they are Achievable.
+In the spirit of former late-night-television talk-show host, David Letterman, I’m going to share two top-ten lists that differentiate achievable from potentially unachievable goals, and let me emphasize the word “potentially.”
+An Achievable Goal is a goal that: 10.
+You want […]

+Categories